Zhaorun Chen

 | Github | LinkedIn |

-I am an incoming Ph.D. student in the Secure Learning Lab at UChicago CS advised by Prof. Bo Li.
+I am a first-year Ph.D. student in the Secure Learning Lab at the Department of Computer Science at University of Chicago advised by Prof. Bo Li.

 Previously, I received my Master degree in Electrical and Computer Engineering at Purdue University advised by Prof. Su Lu.
-Before that, I obtained my Bachelor degree in Automation at Shanghai Jiao Tong University, advised by Prof. Yue Gao and Prof. Liang Gong.
+Before that, I obtained my Bachelor degree in Automation at Shanghai Jiao Tong University, advised by Prof. Yue Gao.

-My current research interests center on trustworthy deployment and safe interactions with large foundation models (e.g. LLMs, LVLMs, DMs) from both a theoretical and empirical perspective.
-Specifically, I’m interested in enhancing their trustworthiness via robustness certificates for content moderation techniques (e.g. hallucination mitigation, human-values alignment, jailbreaks and defense, training data privacy) through incorporating external knowledge sources and LLMs’ reasoning capabilities.
+My current research interests center on the trustworthy and alignment issue of foundation models (e.g. LLMs) and agents from both a theoretical and application perspective.
+Specifically, I’m interested in enhancing their trustworthiness via novel algorithms and certificates for various applications (e.g. hallucination mitigation, training & testing-time attack, guardrail models) through incorporating external knowledge sources and LLMs’ reasoning capabilities.

 [Publications] Email: zhaorun [AT] uchicago.edu